moebius-rex/primes/DOCKER.md

 6f5b92d53669   sieve:fedora   "tail -f /dev/null"   17 seconds ago   Up 15 seconds             fedora
 ```

 The `COMMAND` column shows the shell command that was called in the container once it was started.
-The Linux `tail -f /dev/null` command is a trick that keeps a container running until you decide to stop it with `docker-compose down` command; if we had given it a command that returns immediately, the container would stop once the command was completed.
+The Linux `tail -f /dev/null` command is a standard trick that keeps a container running until you decide to stop it with `docker-compose down` command; if we were to give it a command that returns immediately, the container would stop once the command completed.

 ## Step 3: Run sieve implementations in a Docker container

-The `docker-conpose` exec command passes a command to a containerA sieve implementation for a particular container, say, the Alpine container, can be run as follows:
+The `docker-conpose` exec command runs a command in a named container.
+For example, to run all sieve implementations in, say, the Alpine container, you would enter the following:

 ```bash
 % docker-compose exec alpine make